jwiltshiregordon/gnomus/README.md

 can be served directly by GitHub Pages without running a build step.
 Install dependencies locally with `npm install` if you want to modify them, but the `node_modules` folder is ignored in the repository.
+GitHub Pages is configured to publish the site directly from the `main` branch.

 ## Why "Gnomus"?